-Dear Fellow Shareholders,
+Greetings Fellow Shareholders,

-The Board of Directors of Gaming and Leisure Properties, Inc. (the "Company") cordially invites you to attend the 2021 Annual Meeting of Shareholders (the "Annual Meeting").
-To support the health and well-being of our shareholders, the Annual Meeting will be conducted in a virtual format on June 10, 2021 at 10:00 a.m.
+The Board of Directors of Gaming and Leisure Properties, Inc. (the "Company") cordially invites you to attend the 2022 Annual Meeting of Shareholders (the "Annual Meeting").
+The Annual Meeting will be conducted in a virtual format on June 16, 2022 at 10:00 a.m.
 EDT.
 Shareholders will be able to listen, vote and submit questions from a remote location.
-Information on how to participate in this year's virtual Annual Meeting can be found in the Notice of Annual Meeting of Shareholders.
-We intend to resume holding an in-person annual shareholder meeting in 2022 at which directors and management can interact with shareholders.
+Information on how to participate in this year's virtual Annual Meeting can be found in the accompanying Notice of Annual Meeting of Shareholders.